Orthelious/workshops/ButAtWhatCost.md

 			Freelancer
 			$40,000 / (1 - .31) = $57,971
 			$57,971 / 2,000 = $29/hour

 **2. Base Day Rate**
-Assuming 8 hours in a workday, we can calculate a minimum base rate by diving 2,000 hours by 8, giving us 250 days.
+Assuming 8 hours in a workday, we can calculate a minimum base rate by dividing 2,000 hours by 8, giving us 250 days.

 			Employee
 			$40,000 / (1 - .23) = $51,948